Daniel-J-S/seir-flex-426/src/course-materials/frontend-fundamentals/week-1/day-2/lecture-materials/intro-to-git-and-github.md

 In SEI, you'll get plenty of practice using git, especially during project week because each of your projects will be stored in its own directory and will be made a git repository in that directory tracking the changes.

-For your convenience, <a href="github-git-cheat-sheet.pdf" download="Git and Github Cheatsheet">Click Here</a> for a Git Cheatsheet.
+For your convenience, <a href="/downloads/frontend_fundamentals/github-git-cheat-sheet.pdf" download>Click Here</a> for a Git Cheatsheet.

 However for a quick reference, the following summary of commands will "git" you far: